Toenail Fungus: How to Spot It Early and What to Do Next

 Toenail fungus (called onychomycosis) is an infection that gets into the nail bed through small cracks or separations in the nail.

-Fungi love warm, moist environments — and unfortunately, shoes create the perfect breeding ground.
+Fungi thrive in warm, moist environments, and unfortunately, shoes often create the perfect breeding ground.

 You might be dealing with toenail fungus if you notice: